Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries

 \begin{example}[\ANYKPART on \Cref{ex:dp_naive}] Consider again the DAG of \Cref{ex:dp_naive}.
 For ease of presentation, \Cref{fig:graph} shows the same graph without the equi-join transformation which introduces intermediate nodes (\Cref{ex:equi-join}) and with every node identified by the weight of its corresponding tuple. $\Cand$ initially contains only one candidate $\langle 1 \rangle$ (\Cref{line:initialCand}).
 It corresponds to the shortest path $\langle 1, 100, 10 \rangle$ found by DP.
-This prefix popped and expanded in the first iteration of the repeat-loop (\Cref{line:repeat}), leaving $\Cand$ empty for now.
-As \Cref{fig:iterations} shows, the for-loop in \Cref{line:for1} generates three new deviations as candidates.
+This prefix is popped and expanded in the first iteration of the repeat loop (\Cref{line:repeat}), leaving $\Cand$ empty for now.
+As \Cref{fig:iterations} shows, the for loop in \Cref{line:for1} generates three new deviations as candidates.
 These are $\langle 2 \rangle, \langle 1, 200 \rangle, \langle 1, 100, 20 \rangle$.
-Each one is generated by applying the successor function; for instance, we obtain $\langle 1, 200 \rangle$ from $\langle 1, 100 \rangle$ because $\suc(1, 100) = 200$ ($100 + 10 < 200 + 30 < 300 + 40$).
-From the three new candidates, $\langle 2 \rangle$ is the one with the minimum weight $2 + \solW_1(2) = 112$ and will be popped next from $\Cand$.
-In the 5th iteration, $\langle 1, 200 \rangle$ will be popped.
+Each one is generated by applying the successor function; for example, we obtain $\langle 1, 200 \rangle$ from $\langle 1, 100 \rangle$ because $\suc(1, 100) = 200$ ($100 + 10 < 200 + 30 < 300 + 40$).
+From the three new candidates, $\langle 2 \rangle$ is the one with the minimum weight $2 + \solW_1(2) = 112$ and will be the one popped next from $\Cand$.
+In the fifth iteration, $\langle 1, 200 \rangle$ will be popped.
 Following the Lawler-Murty procedure, the for-loop (\Cref{line:for1}) for that prefix will be executed only two times, generating only one new candidate since $30$ has no successor. \end{example}